Companies and countries flock to blockchain. But it’s not about cryptocurrencies.

 Easy, but also insecure!
 All you need is one breach of trust by one user — or a single hack of one user’s computer — and zap!
 My private ID is all over the frickin’ internet.
 So …

-What does it mean when CEOs or prime ministers tout the benefits of blockchain?
+What does it mean when CEOs or prime

 It’s typically their way of saying they’d like to find a way to transition their insecure, centralized storage toward secure, distributed storage.